axlhtm/Hydroinformatics/README.md

 # Machine Learning
-This repository is made for store machine learning tutorial
+This repository is made for storing machine learning tutorial.
+Users are allowed to push and pull within the github repisitories and visual code platform.